golemfactory/golem-docs/src/pages/docs/degen/mainnet-version.md

 For Windows, follow these steps for manual installation:

-Visit the [release page](https://github.com/golemfactory/yagna/releases) on GitHub, find a release [v0.13.2](https://github.com/golemfactory/yagna/releases/tag/v0.13.2) and download the package named **golem-requestor** for Windows.
+Visit the [latest release page](https://github.com/golemfactory/yagna/releases) on GitHub and download the package named **golem-requestor** for Windows.
 Extract the downloaded archive to retrieve yagna.exe and gftp.exe.
 Copy these files to `C:\Windows\System32` to complete the installation.
 Note: Windows installation is manual as there is no package manager integration.